 - An obvious solution would be to include separate Values for each of the numbers.

-- If we did that though, we would create a plan with at least 6 X 7 = 42 tests.
+- If we did that though, we would create a model with at least 6 X 7 = 42 tests.

 - An alternative option that we’ve decided to use here is the idea of Equivalence Classes.